 - Empty Trash Automatically: from the finder, choose Finder > Preferences > Advanced.
 This will choose "Remove items from the Trash after 30 days".

 In the About Mac pop-up menu, purgeable content will show in the Storage section if Optimize Mac storage is turned on.
 Files considered purgeable are those Mac can remove to make space but they can all be downloaded again.

 During the process of freeing up space on your Mac, you might delete or lose a file by accident and want it back in the future.
-You can do this with a Mac Hard Drive data recovery software.
+You can do this with Mac Hard Drive data recovery software.
 Recoverit for Mac is a good option for this.
-You can recover data from Mac hard drive that has been lost, deleted or formatted.
+You can recover data from Mac hard drive that has been lost, deleted, or formatted.